2024 Stanley Cup Odds Tracker

 Canadian NHL Teams – Best Odds to Win Stanley Cup

-The Toronto Maple Leafs currently have the best odds for a Canadian team on the 2022 NHL Futures board, at +800.
-The Oilers are next in line, priced at +1400.
-The Flames at +1700, the Winnipeg Jets at +2900 and the Ottawa Senators are the Canadian longshots, priced at +23100.
-For you Sens fans, that means that if you put a $20 bet on your team to hoist Lord Stanley next season, and they somehow pulled it off, you’d win $4640.00.
+The Maple Leafs currently have the best odds for a Canadian team on the 2024 NHL Futures board, at +900.
+The Flames are priced at +3000.
+The Oilers at +1000, the Winnipeg Jets at +3200 and the Habs are the Canadian longshots, priced at +15000.

 Past Championships for Canadian Teams